 The vast garden has been divided into several themed sections.
 Pleasant walking trails weave through the scenery and in some areas, little toy trains rush through the woodlands.
 It is pleasant to simply take a seat and watch them as they complete their circuit.

 In one area, you will find a Japanese bonsai garden, in another, there is a Chinese water garden, and so on.
 Just when you think that you have seen the most beautiful thing that the garden has to offer, you turn a corner and are met with something even better.

-Notable Sights and Attractions in the Garden
+Notable Sights and Attractions

 Part of the fun of visiting the Garden of Morning Calm is to follow the winding footpaths and see what you discover.
 There is a small information booth next to Cheongpyeong station where you can pick up site maps in a variety of languages (including English), along with information booklets.